Editions Q2 '26 Here all the latest 89 product updates shipped. Learn more

 2. Ayna: for localized product photography

 Cross-border problem.
 Imagery is the first thing a new-market shopper judges, and one set of US-shot photography rarely lands the same way in Southeast Asia, the Gulf, or Western Europe.
 Traditional studio shoots run $85 to $250 per SKU.
-For an 80-SKU seasonal drop, that is $6,800 to $20,000 before you have produced a single market variant.
+For an 80-SKU seasonal drop, that is $6,800 to $20,000 before you produce a single market variant.

 What it does.
 Ayna is an AI fashion photoshoot platform.
 Upload a flat-lay, mannequin, or basic on-model shot and generate catalog-ready on-model imagery, choosing models, poses, accessories, and backgrounds.
 The same garment can be styled for different markets without booking a new shoot per region, and bulk generation handles seasonal drops and marketplace variations.